msachi/kafka-streams-demo/README.md

 --config cleanup.policy=compact
 ```

-Note: we create the output topic with compaction enabled because the output stream is a changelog stream.
+Note that we have created the output topic with log compaction enabled.
+This will retain only the last known value for each record key and will delete the old duplicates - we will explain why in [section 5.3](#53-reflecting-on-stream-processing).

-You can inspect the newly created topics as follows:
+We can inspect the newly created topics as follows:
 ```bash
 $ bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe
 ```

-and should see all topics listed, with the expected partition counts and replication factors, and the assigned brokers:
+and should see all four topics listed, with the expected partition counts and replication factors, and the assigned brokers:

 ```bash
 Topic:streams-linesplit-output PartitionCount:1 ReplicationFactor:1 Configs:cleanup.policy=compact,segment.bytes=1073741824